philanc/luanacha/README.md

 The complete documentation of the Monocypher library is available at http://loup-vaillant.fr/projects/monocypher/manual

 Note:  As of February 2017, Monocypher is not deemed to be production-ready yet.
 (See section "Current state" at http://loup-vaillant.fr/projects/monocypher/)

+## The Lua wrapper

+It includes an interface to an OS random generator (for the moment only based on /dev/urandom and tested on Linux)

+XXXXX

 ## License